 “Being grateful is just having breath, just being around people I love and people who love me.”Jamarr

 Bright Lights/Young Lives is a special project within our Grateful Voices video series which aims to uplift the personal stories and reflections of young people, aged 16 – 30 years old.
-The series is made up of five short-form documentaries featuring young adults from a variety of backgrounds talking about what it means for them to live gratefully, how they embody this commitment, how gratefulness was awakened in them, and why they believe it matters and can make a difference in our world.
+The series is made up of short-form documentaries featuring young adults from a variety of backgrounds talking about what it means for them to live gratefully, how they embody this commitment, how gratefulness was awakened in them, and why they believe it matters and can make a difference in our world.
 The intention of these stories is to demonstrate the reality and relevance of Grateful Living across a diverse, inclusive continuum, and to share the insights, grateful perspectives, and rich sense of possibility that so many young people hold.
 In this short video, we hear from Jamarr Hall.

 My name is Jamarr Hall.
 I’m 30 years old, born and raised in the city of Philadelphia, north Philly to be specific.
 I own a plumbing company in the city of Philadelphia called Honest Plumbing and Heating LLC.

 Between invisibility and flight.
 Flight, because I can pick up, go at any time, go how far or how fast I want.
 I just want to be left alone sometimes.
 I like quiet.